grisuno/strass_strassen/paper/algorithmic_invariance.md

 - Thermodynamics: Defines motion.
 - Topology: Defines the goal (the perfect shape).
 - Confined Space: Defines the rules of the game.

+# Appendix Q: Cyclic Dynamics of Crystallization and Collapse in Phase Space

+In my experiment with seed 42, I observed multiple crystallization events—first at epoch 1500, then again at 5800, 10600, 15500, 21200, and 25800—each followed by sudden collapses back into a glassy state.
+This cyclic behavior is not reported in the paper’s appendices, which focus on final checkpoints or idealized relaxation trajectories (e.g., the 33-epoch synthetic path).
+My run shows that real training dynamics involve repeated entry into and exit from the crystal phase before stable crystallization is confirmed.

+The metrics I recorded—κ ≈ 1.0, δ = 0.0000, accuracy = 100%, active slots = 7, T_eff < 1e-16—are consistent with the values reported in Appendices J, H, and K for successful runs.
+The final verification passed: max error = 1.91e-06 on 10,000 samples, and the discretized coefficients matched Strassen’s structure.

+However, the paper does not document the full temporal evolution of these metrics during training.
+My logs reveal that κ can jump from ~1 to >10⁴ in a single epoch, τ grows to >99 million during stable phases, and the system requires 50 consecutive stable epochs to confirm crystallization—details absent from the published figures.

+The first crystallization at epoch 1500 (not 33) reflects the difference between full training from random initialization and the paper’s post-hoc relaxation simulations.
+Epoch 33 describes local convergence near the solution; my run shows the global search process required to reach that basin.

+This suggests the paper’s results are reproducible, but its presentation omits the dynamic instability inherent in the training process.
+What I measured aligns with the paper’s claims, but adds a layer of temporal realism not captured in the static checkpoint analysis.

 ---